Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving: CONCLUSION

 \section{CONCLUSION}

-In this paper we focused on object detection and motion prediction of traffic actors, which are safety-critical problems in the development and deployment of SDVs.
-While there is a significant amount of published work that treats these tasks in isolation, recent research has shown that end-to-end methods performing detection and prediction jointly achieve state-of-the-art performance.
+We focused on object detection and motion prediction of traffic actors, which are safety-critical problems in the development and deployment of SDVs.
 The end-to-end approaches can be roughly grouped into BEV-based and RV-based, depending on how the input data is encoded and processed.
-We recognized the advantages and disadvantages of both methods, and proposed a novel multi-view model that combines the best of both groups in a unified architecture.
-In particular, we proposed to combine LiDAR points with camera data in the RV and with the map in BEV, before fusing the view-specific features in a common BEV frame.
-This allows improved processing on sensor data resulting in better performance of the overall system and small increase in overall latency.
-We evaluated the proposed approach on large-scale, real-world autonomous driving data sets, and compared to the state-of-the-art end-to-end approaches.
-The results indicate that the novel fusion method outperforms the baselines along both detection and prediction metrics, strongly suggesting practical benefits of the proposed multi-view fusion approach.
-Moreover, while we applied the proposed multi-view method to MultiXNet, we emphasize that the proposed method is very general and is directly applicable to other BEV algorithms, where it can be used to improve object detection and motion prediction performance.
+We recognized the advantages and disadvantages of both methods, and proposed a novel multi-view fusion method that combines the best of both groups in a unified architecture.
+We evaluated the approach on large-scale, real-world autonomous driving data, and compared to the state-of-the-art end-to-end approaches with the results strongly suggesting practical benefits of the proposed multi-view approach.
+Moreover, while we applied the proposed multi-view method to MultiXNet, it is very general and is directly applicable to other BEV or RV algorithms, where it can be used to improve detection and prediction performance.